 An advertising agency that has no work to show for itself might have no real experience.
 There are no barriers to enter this industry, and with the inclusion of the Internet in the equation it’s easy enough for practically anyone to set up a website, call themselves a digital agency, and be willing to take your money.
 This doesn’t mean this agency isn’t legit – maybe they are just starting out and if you’re willing to take a chance you might end up with a very beneficial agreement for a great long-term rate.
 I’ll leave that calculated risk for you to make for yourself, as everyone and every situation is different.

 Every credible agency should have examples of their work on their website.
 The proof is in the pudding as they say.
 You don’t get a tattoo from someone who has no portfolio of work to look at.
 I would hope.
 Although one particularly adventurous designer I work with comes to mind.
 I digress.

 An agency will also have to be able to execute the work and deliver a product that is at the very least on-par with your competitors.
-An agency should work with you, we are here to offer guidance, knowledge, and suggestions.
-You shouldn’t be expected to have an advertising strategy laid out in full, after all that’s why you’re hiring an advertising agency.
+An agency should work with you.
+Agencies are here to offer guidance, knowledge, and suggestions.
+You will not be expected to have an advertising strategy laid out in full, after all that’s why you’re hiring an advertising agency in the first place.

 Agencies also value different things and have different goals.
 Make no mistake, on top of your business goals agencies have business goals of their own.
 Their values and goals should be in-line with yours.
 Are you focusing on your goals in the Canadian market or the US market?
 Does your agency share similar goals long-term, are they in a position to grow with you, or will you have to look for a larger agency that will probably come with a more substantial price-tag, and will place less importance on you as a client than their long-standing customers.
 Make no mistake, agencies charge what they do because they produce consistent results.